 Jim has a broad range of experience in healthcare information technology and has spent the majority of his career leading the ideation, ...

-Joe's interest in using the web as a tool to help those undergoing medical related hardships began in 2009 when he created a web site to raise money to cover the cost of his friend's off-protocol medical treatments.
+My passion for using the web as a tool to "connect those in need with those who care" began in 2009 when I created a website to raise money to cover the cost of a friend's off-protocol medical treatments.

 "I want MedGift to be the most comprehensive single source of support that you can count on when you or someone close experiences a health related hardship.

 We present a warm and welcoming environment to those in need of our services and to those who choose to join our team

 We insist on quality and challenge each other to the highest level of achievement.
 We will take risk because we understand that innovation and growth comes from risk.
 But we will not compromise quality in doing so.